talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering:-the-planes-won't-land-just-because-you-built-a-runway-in-your-backyard.md

 ---
 layout: post
-title: Yagni, Cargo Cult and Overengineering: the Planes Won't Land Just Because You Built a Runway in Your Backyard
+title: Yagni, Cargo Cult and Overengineering - the Planes Won't Land Just Because You Built a Runway in Your Backyard
 comments: True
 excerpt_separator: <!--more-->
 ---